Posted on May 6, 2020

 Sitecore vs Kentico: Who wins the Enterprise CMS war?

 Enterprise Content Management Systems have long been a key focus area for businesses around the world.
 The need to create the simplest yet most powerful internet experience for customers has driven enterprises to invest significantly in platforms to manage an every growing content ecosystem.
 Gartner predicts the ECM market will continue to grow at a staggering minimum rate of 8% year on year.
 For most businesses, the decision must be made to have a powerful enterprise CMS in place as soon as possible.
 Your choice is platform is one of the important decisions you will make.

-In this post, we'll do two things: Take a look at the top 5 trends in the CMS market in 2020 and compare them to 2 of the hottest enterprise CMS platforms available for mid and large enterprises, Sitecore and Kentico.
-Both are built using Microsoft's .NET ecosystem and have been on the market for over a decade, powering the corporate websites of some of the biggest brands in the world.
-They both charge licensing and other ongoing maintenance fees, and feature a large network of implementation partners.
+In this post, we’ll do two things: Take a look at the top 5 trends in the CMS market in 2020, Omnichannel Experience, Headless CMS System, Artificial Intelligence, Chat, and Usage scenarios and compare them to 2 of the hottest enterprise CMS platforms available for mid and large enterprises, Sitecore and Kentico.
+Both are built using Microsoft’s .NET ecosystem and have been on the market for over a decade, powering the corporate websites of some of the biggest brands in the world.
+They both charge licensing and other ongoing maintenance fees and feature a large network of implementation partners.

 How can you pick a winner between the two?

 It’s not just text, pictures and a couple of videos that create the ultimate user experience for enterprise web properties.
 It is all about the holistic experience across devices and channels.
 CMS’s deployed for enterprises must allow content administrators to push contextually sensitive information to the right user at the right time, across web, mobile, email and social media.